Welcome Back to the Beach!

-Beaches
+Other Beaches

-Note: The landside portion of Don Pedro Island State Park is open.
-The island side of the Park on Don Pedro island is closed at this time.
+The landside portion of Don Pedro Island State Park is open.
+The island side of the Park on Don Pedro Island is closed at this time.
 Keep an eye out for its reopening to make plans to enjoy this natural wonder.
 It is one of the Florida islands accessible by boat only and features a mile of sandy beach, a large picnic pavilion, hiking trails, and restroom facilities.
 Swimming and snorkeling are a joy in the clear waters, and the peace is plentiful, along with the shells and fossilized shark teeth.

 Beach FAQs